XlinCLab/DGAME/README.md

 ### Manual setup without Docker
-Ensure that the versions of Python, R, and MATLAB (including toolboxes and their plugins) specified above are installed on your machine.
+Ensure that the versions of Python, R, and MATLAB specified above are installed on your machine.

+#### Python environment
-Then run the following commands to set up the Python virtual environment for DGAME:
+Run the following commands to set up the Python virtual environment for DGAME:
 ```
 # Create Python virtual environment
 python3.11 -m venv venv